McFoggy/jgitver-katacoda-scenarios/jgitver/gradle-intro/intro.md

 Without any modification in your `build.gradle` file, [jgitver](https://jgitver.github.io) will be able to compute automatically the `version` field of your project.

-Using the provided defaults you could obtain the following versions
+Using the provided defaults you could obtain the following versions:

 ![jgitver gradle simple usage](../../assets/jgitver/jgitver-gradle-defaults.png)

 For now let's move to the next slide.